SFPC/BeginningCodersBootcamp/3_objects_arrays_vectors/README.md

 float distance = sqrt(dx * dx + dy * dy);
 ```

-Placing this into our draw function allows us to change the size of the line:
+Placing this into our draw function allows us to change the size of the line.
+Note that the for loop starts at `i = 1`, rather than `i = 0`.
+Why is this?

 ```cpp
 void ofApp::draw(){